 These records are especially helpful when teachers have to translate SEL lessons into a digital environment.

-The best tech tools designed specifically for education support teachers as they examine student interactions and provide opportunities for them to offer formal lessons on digital citizenship to their class.
+The best digital tools designed for education support teachers as they examine student interactions, providing opportunities to offer lessons on digital citizenship to their class.

 3. Level the Playing Field for Students with Special Needs